Muhammad-Abbas-12/Data-Science-BWF-Muhammad-Abbas/README.md

 "# Data-Science-BWF-Muhammad-Abbas"

-This repository for practicing Byte Wise Fellowship tasks.
+This repository is for practicing Byte Wise Fellowship tasks.